kohsah/tmdl2json/README.md

 # TMDL to JSON Converter

-A Python utility to convert Tabular Model Definition Language (TMDL) files into JSON format.
+A Python3 utility to convert Tabular Model Definition Language (TMDL) files into JSON format.
 This tool parses the indentation-based TMDL syntax and outputs a structured JSON representation, making it easier to process or analyze Power BI/Analysis Services semantic models programmatically.

 For a detailed breakdown of supported features and extraction capabilities, please refer to the [Technical Specification](TECHNICAL_SPEC.md).